-A member of the centre's senior leadership team must produce a word processor policy, specific to the centre, which details the criteria the centre uses to award and allocate word processors for examinations and assessments.
-This policy must be available for inspection.
-(AA, section 5.8)
+A member of the centre's senior leadership team must produce a statement for inspection purposes which details the criteria the centre uses to award and allocate word processors for examinations.
+[AA 5.8]

-Separate Invigilation Alternative Rooming Arrangements Policy
+Separate Invigilation Policy

-A decision where an exam candidate may be approved separate invigilation within the centre alternative rooming arrangements, e.g a room for a smaller group of candidates with similar needs (formerly known as separate invigilation) will be made by the ALS Lead/SENCo.
+A decision where an exam candidate may be approved separate invigilation within the centre will be made by the SENCo.